KureciPlatek/Project_BtRadio/README.md

-# Vintage radio with Bluetooth
+# Vintage radio Philips Hurricane De Luxe with Bluetooth

 This project is about renewing an old (and wonderful) Phillips Hurricane De Luxe 50IC361.
 It still uses loudspeaker, but inside is everything new.
 It becomes new and modern audio stream source